-Kevin X. McGann is an acclaimed patent litigation lawyer, having been named one of the world’s leading patent practitioners each year from 2012 to 2020 by IAM Patent 1000, and by The Legal 500 from 2019 to 2020.
+Kevin is an acclaimed patent litigation lawyer, having been named one of the world’s leading patent practitioners each year from 2012 to 2020 by IAM Patent 1000, and by The Legal 500 from 2019 to 2020.
 His practice focuses on patent litigation and counseling across a variety of fields, including both high tech and life sciences.
 Kevin has been involved in litigating cases throughout the United States.

 Kevin counsels clients on issues ranging from patent procurement and enforcement, to evaluation of third-party intellectual property for product clearance and potential business mergers.
-He also shares his significant knowledge of licensing intellectual property, and obtaining licenses from third parties.
+He also shares his significant knowledge of licensing IP, and obtaining licenses from third parties.

 Drawing on his thorough grasp of complex technologies and their legal interpretation, Kevin provides robust and insightful representation on patent infringement and unfair competition cases across diverse areas of technology, both in district courts and before the Court of Appeals for the Federal Circuit.
 Clients also benefit from his experience and insight on matters relating to IP in transactions.

 Prior to joining Fenwick, Kevin worked at a leading international law firm where he was a partner in the competition/litigation group.
 Prior to embarking on his legal career, Kevin worked for IBM’s research division.